 - Complementary and alternative therapy

-It’s important to consult with your specialist about pain management options for the best solution based on your health levels, treatment combinations, and medical history to avoid mixing methods that may be detrimental to your quality of life.
+It’s important to consult with your specialist about pain management options for the best solution based on your health levels, treatment combinations and medical history.